Blass2000/Azure-Terraform-DevOps-Pipeline/README.md

 - Organizations can use subscriptions to manage costs and the resources that are created by users, teams, and projects.
 ![image](https://github.com/Blass2000/Azure-Terraform-DevOps-Pipeline/assets/89789502/b958ff1c-c286-4739-8d07-90e3e579fffc)

--General steps as outlined in document within this repository - -
+-General steps are outlined in document within this repository - -

-1. Set up Azure Provider
-2. Construct Terraform - How Terraform Works
-3. Initialize the Terraform Repo
-4. Run Terraform apply
-5. Check and Test DevOps CI/CD Pipeline